larionov/ahk-multiple-language-switcher/README.md

 # ahk-multiple-language-switcher
 AutoHotKey script to set different key bindings for different keyboard layouts

-To install put in into your documents folder.
+To install put AutoHotkey.ahk into your documents folder.

 By default it has 4 layouts set up:
 * Break - CN/EN